HITECHCRIME/HC_SG245_Your_Spirit_Online/README.md

 ## Lyrics

 ```
-login to your lost soul
+login for your lost souls
-what you saw veiled thru all the digits
+what you saw veiled thru the digits
 on ones and zeros made a living
 fleeting egos in the space of cold